bubblecloud/ilves-seed/README.md

 Building
 --------

-Build from command line with the following command: 'mvn clean install'.
+Build from command line with the following command:

+mvn clean install

 Executing
 ---------

-Execute from command line with the following command: 'java -jar target/ilves-seed.jar'.
+Execute from command line with the following command:

+java -jar target/ilves-seed.jar